DeclanMcIntosh/ECE470/README.md

 Data can be downloaded from LINK TODO

-The dowloanded data can be placed in the "Data" folder and unziped.
+The dowloanded data can be placed in the main directory and unziped.

 The trained model and logs can be downloaded from LINK TODO